visit-dav/visit/src/doc/dev_manual/DebuggingTips.rst

 The logs from the most current run will always begin with *A*.
 If you don't want that behavior, you may add ``-clobber_vlogs`` to VisIt_'s command line arguments.
 The A.mdserver*.vlog and A.engine*.vlog files are useful when debugging a database reader plug-in.
-The A.viewer*.vlog and A.engine*.vlog files are usefule when debugging a plot plugin.
+The A.viewer*.vlog and A.engine*.vlog files are useful when debugging a plot plugin.

 The debugging logs will contain information written to them by the debugging statements in VisIt_'s source code.
 If you want to add debugging statements to your AVT code then you can use the *debug1*, *debug2*, *debug3*, *debug4*, or *debug5* streams as shown in the following code listing.